NodleCode/docs.nodle.com/docs/nodle-chain/sponsorship/register-users.md

 To add multiple users for the selected pot, repeat steps 5-6.

 ## Step 8: Click Submit Transaction
-Authorize the transaction as shown below.
+Authorize the transaction as shown below by entering your account password.

-## Step 9: Enter your account password

  ![Sponsorship](/img/docs/nodle-chain/registeruser-submit.png)

-## Step 10: Click Sign and Submit.
+## Step 10: Click Sign and Submit
 Your users are now registered and ready for carrying out transactions on the chain.